Ports and Maritime Administration Act and Port Botany Landside Improvement Strategy

 The remaining 6 recommended changes (2, 3, 4, 8, 10 and 11) to the PBLIS Mandatory Standards in group three, will be subject to consultation during the implementation process.

-Transport for NSW has asked the NSW Small Business Commission mediation services team to act as the independent facilitator for the PBLIS regulatory change consultation activities.
+Transport has invited the NSW Small Business Commission to offer their service as an independent facilitator to any stakeholders participating in the PBLIS regulatory change consultation process.

 Implementation of the PBLIS recommendations will be carried out progressively in groups as outlined below.